View the schedule of classes to determine course offerings by semester.

 A study of the major legal issues encountered in the health-care field by administrators and practitioners.
 Topics include issues of health-care need, cost and quality control, Medicare and Medicaid, access to health care, the business roles of health institutions, health-care contracts and claims, right to treatment and federal health plans vs. private health coverage.

 This hands-on course provides an overview of typical data analysis methods used in the health services setting, with an emphasis on surveys, including statistical analysis used for health management decision-making.
 Reviews typical graphical displays of data used in quality assurance programs.
 Introduces basic PC applications necessary for health managers such as spreadsheets and databases. prerequisite: APST 308 or equivalent

 The internship serves as a bridge between theory and practice.
 Students apply their knowledge and acquire insights into the management of health service organizations.
-This 90- to 120-hour-based practicum offers opportunities for observation, participation and applying administrative skills in the institutional setting. prerequisite: at least 12 credits of HSMG courses, including HSMG 371 and HSMG 372
+This practicum offers opportunities for observation, participation and applying administrative skills in the institutional setting. prerequisite: at least 12 credits of HSMG courses, including HSMG 371 and HSMG 372

 An advanced interdisciplinary seminar that focuses on important books and issues and encourages independent thinking, clear presentation and an understanding of the concerns and methods of various disciplines.
 The course may be team taught; topic and instructor(s) may change from semester to semester.
 Course may be repeated for credit when topic changes. prerequisite: 3.3 GPA and permission of the Denit Honors program director